Nicaraguan Adjustment and Central American Relief Act (NACARA) 203: Eligibility to Apply with USCIS

 A qualified family member of an individual in one of the above categories is also eligible under NACARA 203.

-Battered or subjected to extreme cruelty by an individual above, may be eligible to apply for NACARA 203 relief with an Immigration Judge (IJ).
+Individuals who have been battered or subjected to extreme cruelty by an individual described above, may be eligible to apply for NACARA 203 relief with an Immigration Judge (IJ).
 If you believe you may fall into this category, you should consult an immigration attorney or accredited representative to help you assess whether you may be eligible to apply for NACARA 203 relief.

 Final Orders of Deportation or Removal